 Let the Games Begin Today should have seen the opening ceremony of the Games of the XXXII Olympiad of the modern era in Tokyo.
 Due to the COVID-19 pandemic, however, the Games have been postponed until July 2021.
-As in previous Olympiads, next year undoubtedly will see the ceremonial lighting of the Olympic torch, beginning the countdown to Tokyo 2021, sometime in the spring.
+Regardless, the countdown to Tokyo 2021 undoubtedly will begin with the ceremonial lighting of the Olympic torch sometime in the spring.
 As in previous years, an actress, playing the role of a high priestess, will light the torch from the rays of the sun using a parabolic mirror at the temple of Hera in ancient Olympia.
 Afterwards local heroes and celebrities will carry and pass on this beacon of inspiration to foster the spirit and excitement of the Games and remind us of all of the long-established traditions perpetuated by the Olympics.

 According to the official website, the proposed route of the Olympic Torch Relay will start at the J-Village National Training Centre in Fukushima Prefecture before passing through all 47 prefectures and some 857 local municipalities over the ensuing 121 days.
 The Relay route will take in World Heritage Sites such as Mount Fuji and Itsukushima shrine and other historic locations and popular places, including favourite local community spots.
 The Relay will also take in areas that are continuing to recover from natural disasters, such as the Tohoku region, which was struck by the 2011 earthquake and tsunami.
 The whole progress has been planned to coincide with the beautiful spectacle that is the blooming of Japan’s famed cherry blossoms.